expo/expo/docs/pages/technical-specs/expo-updates-0.md

 ## Introduction

-This is the specification for Expo Updates, a protocol for delivering updates to apps running on multiple platforms.
+This is the specification for Expo Updates, a protocol for delivering updates to Expo apps running on multiple platforms.

 ### Conformance